 Interestingly, Errol McCarthy also illustrated a version of the character with somewhat similar armor:

 For more information on some of the details of Filmation’s vision for the reboot, see this post at the Ancient Library of Grayskull Facebook group.
 Or, check out cereal:geek issue 14.

-After Filmation went out of business, the job of animating the series went to Jetlag.
+Jetlag’s take on the character also seems influenced by the Mark Taylor design, as well as the Martin Arriola design.
 The series starts off on Eternia, before He-Man and Skeletor are whisked off into the future, but both of them already sport their New Adventures costumes.

 Startlingly, after getting a warning from the Sorceress, a redesigned Prince Adam transforms into He-Man right in front of his parents, who hadn’t been aware of his secret identity previously.
 From there he rescues Hydron and Flipshot from Skeletor’s clutches, and returns with them to the future to save Primus from the mutants.